Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 ## Tags

-The biggest change we’re rolling out to the Pond and the whole Actyx Event System in general with this version is that Events are now indexed based on Tags assigned by your application.
+The biggest change we’re rolling out to the Pond and the ActyxOS EventService in general with this version is that Events are now indexed based on Tags assigned by your application.
 There can be any number of Tags given for an Event.
-That means an Event no longer belongs to one single stream identified by Semantics+Name, but can belong to many streams, each identified by just a string, as Tags are nothing but strings.
+That means an Event no longer belongs to one single stream identified by _semantics_ and _fishName_, but instead can belong to many streams – each identified by just a string, as Tags are nothing but strings.

 To retrieve Events based on their Tags, you can then employ logic like:
 - Events with Tag 'foo'